CleanCut/green/README.md

 Submit **questions** about Green to [Stack Overflow](http://stackoverflow.com/questions/ask?tags=python-green).
-That gives a large audience a chance to participate, and also make it much more likely that the question will show up in search engines.
+That gives a large audience a chance to participate and also makes it much more likely that the question will show up in search engines.

 For **feature requests** and **bug reports** [submit an issue